 Naomi can answer questions about the S.J.D. degree program, S.J.D. student life and academics, event planning, and Graduate Program website-related questions.

 is the Administrative Coordinator and LL.M.
 Program Assistant for the Graduate Program.
-She recently moved to the area after earning a B.A. in Journalism at the University of Connecticut.
-She enjoys photography and reading about English history
+She moved to Boston after earning a B.A. in Journalism at the University of Connecticut.
+She enjoys yoga, bad jokes, and reading about English history.

 Caitie can answer questions about the LL.M. degree program, LL.M. student life and academics, mechanics of course registration, and event planning.